pswaux/c-programming-modern-approach/README.md

 My system is 64-bit Fedora-35 running GCC 11.3.1.
 I used Vim as an editor and CLI to compile programs.

-Disclaimer: I didn't graduate from any computer or related field.
+I didn't graduate from any computer or related field.
 I'm not even a professional programmer.\
 Beware that if you want to use my codes. :)

 ## Some compiler commands
 ```bash